eroepken/jeopardy-js/README.md

 This is a Jeopardy! game built on React, Webpack and Babel, with hot reloading.
 Currently, the features include:
 * An accurate game board
+* The ability to click on dollar values to see clues and toggle answers

 ## Installation
 * `git clone git@github.com:eroepken/jeopardy-js.git`